-Interactive light installation – Permanent Public Art commissioned by the consortium Crafts Study Centre and the Farnham Maltings.
+Interactive light installationand Permanent Public Art.
+Commissioned by UCA, Crafts Study Centre and the Farnham Maltings.

-As part of the Tracing Light commission a light trail ran between the two cultural venues in Farnham On the opening night over 150 people joined the light trail, which began at the Crafts Study Centre and culminated at the light bridge.
-On completing the light trail, members of the public were invited to a light graffiti workshop creating their own trails of light.
-At the graffiti light workshop people could draw with light to create their own light messages.
+As part of the commission, a light trail ran between key cultural venues in Farnham.
+On the opening night over 150 people joined the light trail, which began at the Crafts Study Centre and culminated at the light bridge.
+On completing the light trail members of the public were invited to a light graffiti workshop to create their own light messages.

 Farnham Creates, Surrey, UK, 2008.